klaeufer/HOTLangBench/README.md

 ![Execution Time Chart](doc/images/aoc23d5.png)

-[*] We're currently reviewing the C# and OCaml versions to make sure we've used the language and library correctly and efficiently.
+[*] We're currently reviewing the C# and OCaml versions to make sure we've used each language and included library correctly and efficiently.
 Meanwhile these results should be considered preliminary/unconfirmed.

 ### Reproducing the benchmarks